Mathnerd314/stroscot/docs/Commentary/Language/Dispatch.rst

   g == 6
   # true
   g 4 5
-  # 15
+  # 15 -- if currying variadic functions was allowed

-So even though ``g == 6``, ``g`` is different from ``6`` - ``g`` is both a function and non-function at the same time.
+In this hypothetical language with unrestricted currying and variadic functions, we have even though ``g == 6``, ``g`` is different from ``6`` - ``g`` is both a function and non-function at the same time.
 Similarly ``sum`` is both ``0`` and a function.
 This causes confusion.
 In particular the issue is there are multiple interpretations of a function call: it could be a partial application waiting for more arguments, or it could be a complete application with the intention to use defaults for default parameters and terminate the varargs list.
 To avoid this confusion we need to know when the function call is complete.
 It seems to be a common misconception (e.g. in the Flix principles) that this means currying and variadic functions cannot be in the same language.
 But there are several approaches:

 * nondeterminism: Just accept that the meaning of ``g``` depends on its usage.
 This is not a good option because it means things that look like values aren't actually values.